iarsystems/ewptool/README.md

 ## Tutorial</br>Getting Started with the EWPtool

+If you want to be notified in your GitHub inbox about updates to this tutorial, you can start __watching__ this repository.
+You can customize which types of notification you want to get.
+Read more about [notifications](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications) and how to [customize](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications#customizing-notifications-and-subscriptions) them.

+If you end up with a question specifically related to [this tutorial](https://github.com/iarsystems/project-migration-tools), you might be interested in verifying if it was already answered from [earlier questions][repo-old-issue-url].
+Or, [ask a new question][repo-new-issue-url] if you could not find any answer for your question.

 ## Introduction
 __EWPtool__ is a small utility that populates an __IAR Embedded Workbench__ project with a chosen source folder tree.